 Select the username for the created non-root user.
-This username should start with a lower-case letter, which can be followed by any combinations of numbers and more lower-case letters.
-Type username and click Continue.
+This username should start with a lower-case letter, which can be followed by any combination of numbers and more lower-case letters.
+Type your username and click Continue.

 A good password will always contain a mixture of letters, numbers, and punctuation and should be changed at regular intervals.
 Choose a password for the new user you just created and click Continue.

 Let it load and configure components.

 There are different standard schemes to partition disks.
 If you are an expert and know how to deal with disk partitions, then select Manual.
 Otherwise, for the sake of simplicity, select Guided – use the entire disk.

 Select Guided – use the entire disk and click Continue.
 This is recommended for new users as it will automatically create the required partitions for you.

 There is currently only 1 hard disk installed in our VM.
 Therefore, select the available Disk to Partition and click Continue.

 Select the partitioning scheme and use the first option “recommended for new users”.
 Click to continue to move forward.